ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     [Back to Building a simple app with Swift and AppAuth](#simple)

-    Whether or not you performed the optional steps, the resulting iOS app provides a starting point to work with the Authorization Code grant extended by PKCE and utilizing the AppAuth SDK for automatic code exchange and tokens renewal.
+    Whether or not you performed the optional steps, the resulting iOS app, utilizing the AppAuth SDK for automatic code exchange and tokens renewal, provides a starting point to work with the Authorization Code grant extended by PKCE.
 If you need it, the SDK also provides convenience methods allowing for lower level interaction with OAuth 2.0/OIDC endpoints, which is covered in the [official API documentation](http://openid.github.io/AppAuth-iOS/docs/latest/annotated.html) and demonstrated in the [official examples](https://github.com/openid/AppAuth-iOS/tree/master/Examples).

 ***